-- 2. In the IRPW Regulations: - "The 1972 Act" means the Local Government Act 1972. - "The 2000 Act" means the Local Government Act 2000. - "The 2013 Act" means the Local Government (Democracy) (Wales) Act 2013. - "Allowance" means the actual or maximum amount which may be reimbursed to members and co-opted members of a relevant authority for expenses necessarily incurred when carrying out the official business of the relevant authority. - "Annual report" means a report produced by the Panel in accordance with section 145 of the Measure. - "Approved duty" in relation to community and town councils has the meaning as set out in Part 5 of these Regulations. - "Attendance Allowance" in relation to community or town councils has the meaning set out in Part 5 of these Regulations. - "Authority" means a relevant authority in Wales as defined in Section 144(2) of the Measure, and includes a local authority (county or county borough council), a national park authority and a Welsh fire and rescue authority, a community or town council. - "Basic Salary" has the same meaning as set out in paragraph 6 of these Regulations, and may be qualified as "LA Basic Salary" to refer to the basic salary of a member of a principal council; "NPA Basic Salary" to refer to the basic salary of a member of a national park authority; and "FRA Basic Salary" to refer to the basic salary of a member of a Welsh fire and rescue authority. - "Chief Officer" of a principal authority has the meaning as defined in the Localism Act 2011. - "Civic Head" is the person elected by the council to carry out the functions of the chair of that council and is designated as mayor or chair. - "Committee" includes a sub-committee. - "Community or town council" means in relation to Part 8 of the Measure, a community council as defined in section 33 of the Local Government Act 1972 or a town council in accord with section 245B of the same Act.
+- 2. In the IRPW Regulations: - "The 1972 Act" means the Local Government Act 1972. - "The 2000 Act" means the Local Government Act 2000. - "The 2013 Act" means the Local Government (Democracy) (Wales) Act 2013. - "Payment" means the actual or maximum amount which may be paid to members and co-opted members of a relevant authority for expenses necessarily incurred when carrying out the official business of the relevant authority. - "Annual Report" means a report produced by the Panel in accordance with section 145 of the Measure. - "Approved duty" in relation to community and town councils has the meaning as set out in Part 5 of these Regulations. - "Authority" means a relevant authority in Wales as defined in Section 144(2) of the Measure and includes a principal council (county or county borough council), a national park authority and a Welsh fire and rescue authority, a community or town council. - "Basic Salary" has the same meaning as set out in paragraph 6 of these Regulations, and may be qualified as "LA Basic Salary" to refer to the basic salary of a member of a principal council; "NPA Basic Salary" to refer to the basic salary of a member of a national park authority; and "FRA Basic Salary" to refer to the basic salary of a member of a Welsh fire and rescue authority. - "Chief Officer" of a principal council has the meaning as defined in the Localism Act 2011. - "Civic Head" is the person elected by the council to carry out the functions of the chair of that council and is designated as mayor or chair. - "Committee" includes a sub-committee. - "Community or town council" means in relation to Part 8 of the Measure, a community council as defined in section 33 of the Local Government Act 1972 or a town council in accord with section 245B of the same Act.